ethpandaops/xatu/docs/discovery.md

 # Discovery

 Client that uses [go-ethereum's](https://github.com/ethereum/go-ethereum/p2p/discover) implementation of [Node Discovery Protocol v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) and [Node Discovery Protocol v4](https://github.com/ethereum/devp2p/blob/master/discv4.md) to discover ethereum nodes around the network and send them to a [xatu server](./server.md).
+If [`xatu` P2P configuration](#p2p-xatu-configuration) is used, the client will periodically update the discovery boot nodes from the [xatu server](./server.md).

 The client also requests a list of execution layer node records from the [xatu server](./server.md) and tries to connect.
 If the connection is successful it sends data back to the [xatu server](./server.md) with a summary of the [RLPx hello](https://github.com/ethereum/devp2p/blob/master/rlpx.md#hello-0x00) and [Etherum Wire Protocol status](https://github.com/ethereum/devp2p/blob/master/caps/eth.md#status-0x00) responses from the peer.